yangdunyu/my-oci-arm-host-capacity/README.md

 This repository contains Terraform configurations and scripts to automate the provisioning of ARM-based instances on Oracle Cloud Infrastructure (OCI).

-> **Notice**: While this script remains fully functional, many users now recommend upgrading to Pay As You Go (PAYG) for the best experience.
+> **Notice**: While this script is fully functional, many users now recommend upgrading to Pay As You Go (PAYG) for the best experience.
 With PAYG, you'll continue to enjoy all the free benefits without any additional cost, but you'll also receive priority for launching instances and are less likely to face "Out of host capacity" errors.
 Additionally, PAYG unlocks more types of OCI resources, including free Kubernetes-related infrastructure.
 It's important to set up budget alerts as a safety net and be mindful of the resources you deploy and their associated costs.
 This way, you can take full advantage of PAYG while keeping your spending in check.

 ## About This Project